 I am a writer of novels, short stories, flash and micro fiction, and the occasional Haiku.

-Working as an Advisory Teacher for children with Special Educational Needs and Disabilities, I understand the importance of communication – in all it’s forms – for expressing our wants, needs, desires, thoughts, feelings, emotions, and ideas.
+Having worked for fifteen years as an Advisory Teacher for children with Special Educational Needs and Disabilities, I understand the importance of communication – in all it’s forms – for expressing our wants, needs, desires, thoughts, feelings, emotions, and ideas.

-Writing gives me a voice.
+Writing gives me a voice in a noisy world.

 My journey began with a Creative Writing module with the Open University, part of my BA (Hons) in English Language and Literature.
 I had no expectations of the course (other than to pass) but quickly found words and stories were part of me, I just didn’t realise I could write them down.